scroll-tech/scroll/README.md

 ## Testing Bridge & Coordinator

-### Run Tests
+### For Non-Apple Silicon (M1/M2) Macs

+Run the tests using the following commands:

 ```bash
 go test -v -race -covermode=atomic scroll-tech/bridge/...
 go test -tags="mock_verifier" -v -race -covermode=atomic scroll-tech/coordinator/...
 ```

-### Testing Bridge & Coordinator on Apple Silicon (M1/M2) Macs
+### For Apple Silicon (M1/M2) Macs

-To conduct tests on Apple Silicon Macs, follow these steps:
+To run tests on Apple Silicon Macs, build and execute the Docker image as outlined below:

-Ensure Docker is installed on your system.
-Open a terminal and navigate to the directory where this README.md is located.

 #### Build a Docker Image for Testing

-Firstly, you need to build a Docker image.
-You can do this by running the following command:
+Use the following command to build a Docker image:

 ```bash
 make build_test_docker
 ```

-This command will build a Docker image using the Dockerfile located at `./build/dockerfiles/local_test.Dockerfile`.
-The image will be named `scroll_test_image`.
+This command builds a Docker image named `scroll_test_image` using the Dockerfile found at `./build/dockerfiles/local_test.Dockerfile`.

 #### Run Docker Image

-After the image has been built, you can run a Docker container from it:
+After the image is built, run a Docker container from it:

 ```bash
 make run_test_docker
 ```

-This command will run a Docker container named `scroll_test_container` from the `scroll_test_image` image.
-The container will use the host network, and it will have access to the Docker socket and the current directory.
+This command runs a Docker container named `scroll_test_container` from the `scroll_test_image` image.
+The container uses the host network and has access to the Docker socket and the current directory.

 This setup provides a testing environment compatible with Apple Silicon Macs.